Gi60s/openapi-enforcer-middleware/docs/api.md

 - *options* - An optional `object` with the following settings:

-  - *fallthrough* - When this middlware is run, if `fallthough` is set to `true` then the next middlware will be called, otherwise a `404` response will be sent.
+  - *fallthrough* - When this middleware is run, if `fallthough` is set to `true` then the next middleware will be called, otherwise a `404` response will be sent.
 Defaults to `true`.

   - *mockHeader* - The name of the header to look for to specify an [explicit mock](./mocking.md#explicit-mocking) request.
 Defaults to `"x-mock"`.

   - *mockQuery* - The name of the query parameter to look for to specify an [explicit mock](./mocking.md#explicit-mocking) request.
 This query parameter does not need to be defined in your Open API document definition.
 Defaults to `"x-mock"`.

-  - *reqMockStatusCodeProperty* - The name of the property to attach the [Open API Enforcer's OpenAPI object](#) to on the request object.
+  - *reqMockStatusCodeProperty* - The name of the property to attach the [Open API Enforcer's OpenAPI object](https://github.com/byu-oit/openapi-enforcer/blob/master/docs/components/openapi.md) to on the request object.
 Defaults to `"openapi"`.

-  - *reqOperationProperty* - The name of the property to attach the [Open API Enforcer's Operation object](#) to on the request object.
+  - *reqOperationProperty* - The name of the property to attach the [Open API Enforcer's Operation object](https://github.com/byu-oit/openapi-enforcer/blob/master/docs/components/operation.md) to on the request object.
 Defaults to `"operation"`.

   - *xController* - The name of the property to look for in your Open API document to define the name of the controller associated with an operation.
 Defaults to `"x-controller"`.